cn0047/stash/ed/t.patterns.architectural/READEME.md

 #### Layers (AKA multitier or 3-tier or n-tier)

-* Presentation layer (UI layer)
+* Presentation layer (UI layer (presentation))
 * Application layer (service layer)
 * Business logic layer (domain layer)
-* Data access layer (persistence layer)
+* Data access layer (persistence (data source) layer)

 Classic 3-tier: Presentation -> Business -> Data.

+Tier - physical separation: client–server (2-tier system) and the separation is physical.
+Layer - logical separation: you don’t have to run layers on different machines.

+Disadvantages:
+* To add field to display on UI - have to add it to every layer.
+* Extra layers can harm performance.

-Usage: desktop app, E-commerce web app.
+Usage: desktop app, E-commerce, web app.

 #### Client-server